actualbudget/docs/docs/advanced/bank-sync/gocardless.md

 ![Actual sidebar with accounts](/static/img/connecting-your-bank/connecting-your-bank-02.png)

-2. Select the Link your bank account button
+2. Select the Link your bank account button.

 ![Add account dialog](/static/img/connecting-your-bank/connecting-your-bank-03.png)

-3. Select your country and bank from the list and click the Link bank in browser button
+3. Select your country and bank from the list and click the Link bank in browser button.

 ![Link your bank dialog](/static/img/connecting-your-bank/connecting-your-bank-04.png)

-4. Clicking Link bank in browser will redirect you to a new tab to grant access to your bank for GoCardless
+4. Clicking Link bank in browser will redirect you to a new tab to grant access to your bank for GoCardless.

 ![Link you bank feedback](/static/img/connecting-your-bank/connecting-your-bank-05.png)

-5. Select **I agree** to continue with setting up the connection
+5. Select **I agree** to continue with setting up the connection.

 ![Dialog to approve that GoCardless will be accessing your payment account information](/static/img/connecting-your-bank/connecting-your-bank-gocardless-07.png)

-6. If your connection was a success, you will be able to click on the continue button which allows GoCardless to connect
+6. If your connection was a success, you will be able to click on the continue button which allows GoCardless to connect.

 ![Feedback for successful linking to your bank](/static/img/connecting-your-bank/connecting-your-bank-07.png)

-7. A progress indicator will display while GoCardless connects to your bank to get a list of your accounts
+7. A progress indicator will display while GoCardless connects to your bank to get a list of your accounts.

 ![Dialog saying please wait while we finish linking your account(s).](/static/img/connecting-your-bank/connecting-your-bank-08.png)

-8. Once the connection has been made, there will be a list of your accounts that you can choose from
+8. Once the connection has been made, there will be a list of your accounts that you can choose from.

 ![Select bank account you want to link](/static/img/connecting-your-bank/connecting-your-bank-09.png)

-9. The final step is to select the account you want to sync and click Link account
+9. The final step is to select the account you want to sync and click Link account.

 ![Dialog for linking accounts you want to sync](/static/img/connecting-your-bank/connecting-your-bank-10.png)